RCmags/ADNS3080/README.md

 # ADNS3080
 This is an Arduino library for ADNS3080 mouse sensor.
 It provides a simple interface to retrieve motion and frame data from the sensor.
-See the following schematic on how to connect a comercial module to an arduino uno.
+See the following schematic to connect a comercial module to an Arduino Uno.
 It is the same for other boards except the SPI spins change.

 <img src = "ADNS3080_arduino_wiring.jpg" width = "40%" height = "40%">